Chérubin

 Chérubin is an opera (comédie chantée) in three acts by Jules Massenet to a French libretto by Francis de Croisset and Henri Cain after de Croisset's play of the same name.
 It was first performed at the Opéra de Monte-Carlo on 14 February 1905, with Mary Garden in the title role.

 The story is a light-hearted addition to Beaumarchais' Figaro plays, the action taking place soon after that of The Marriage of Figaro, and imagines festivities in celebration of Chérubin's first military commission and seventeenth birthday.
 A farcical romp ensues, brought on by Chérubin lusting after each of the female characters and inspiring general confusion.

 Performance history

-The piece contains some of Massenet's most shimmering, charming music and has spawned a few contemporary revivals plus several recordings since 1980.
+The piece has spawned a few contemporary revivals plus several recordings since 1980.
 The Royal Opera House in London premiered it on 14 February 1994 in a production starring Susan Graham in the title role.
 The performance was broadcast.